 By protecting ourselves from the sun, we may also be able to mitigate the tiring effects of the sun.

-- Don’t stay in the direct sun too long.
+1. Don’t stay in the direct sun for too long.

-- Sunglasses– Wear sunglasses to protect your eyes from UV rays which can lead to cataracts.
+6. Sunglasses– Wear sunglasses to protect your eyes from UV rays which can lead to cataracts.
 The tender skin around your eyes needs protection from sun exposure.
 Sunglasses usually have tags that say whether or not they block UVA or UVB rays or both.
-Select glasses that block both UVA and UVB rays to give your eyes the most protection from the sun.
+Select glasses that block both UVA and UVB rays to give your eyes the most protection from the su

-- Sunscreen– Use a broad spectrum high SBF sunscreen before you go out in the sun.
+7. Sunscreen– Use a broad spectrum high SBF sunscreen before you go out in the sun.
 Make sure to use a thick layer in all of the areas that may be exposed.
-Reapply the sunscreen as needed through out the day.
+Reapply the sunscreen as needed throughout the day.
 Don’t forget, you can get sunburned on cloudy days!